Coconut Palace

 Coconut Palace, also known as Tahanang Pilipino (lit.
-Filipino Home), is a government building located in the Cultural Center of the Philippines Complex in Manila, Philippines.
-It was the official residence and the principal workplace of the vice president of the Philippines during the term of Jejomar Binay.
+Filipino Home), is a government building located in the Cultural Center of the Philippines Complex in Pasay, Philippines.
+It was the official residence and the principal workplace of the Vice President of the Philippines during the term of Jejomar Binay.

-It was commissioned in 1978 by First Lady Imelda Marcos as a government guest house and offered to Pope John Paul II during his papal visit to the Philippines in 1981, but the Pope refused to stay there because it was too opulent given the level of poverty in the Philippines.
+It was commissioned in 1978 by First Lady Imelda Marcos as a government guest house and offered to Pope John Paul II during his visit to the country in 1981, but the Pope refused to stay there because it was too opulent given the level of poverty in the Philippines.

-Coconut Palace cost ₱37 million to build and was partly financed by the coconut levy fund, which was set up to be used for the welfare of coconut farmers.
-Its construction is sometimes associated with Mrs. Marcos' edifice complex, a term popularized by an architectural historian as the "obsession and compulsion to build edifices as a hallmark of greatness or as a signifier of national prosperity."
-It is owned by the Government Service Insurance System (GSIS).
+Coconut Palace cost ₱37 million to build and was partly financed by the Coconut Levy Fund, which was set up to be used for the welfare of coconut farmers.
+Its construction is sometimes associated with Mrs. Marcos' “edifice complex”, a term popularized by architectural historian Gerard Lico as the "obsession and compulsion to build edifices as a hallmark of greatness or as a signifier of national prosperity."
+It is presently owned by the Government Service Insurance System (GSIS).

 Coconut Palace is made of several types of Philippine hardwood, coconut shells, and a specially engineered coconut lumber apparently known as Imelda Madera.
 Each of the suites on the second floor is named after a specific region of the Philippines and displays some of the handicrafts these regions produce.
 The palace is located on F. Ma.
 Guerrero Street at the Cultural Center of the Philippines Complex between the Folk Arts Theatre and the Sofitel Philippine Plaza Hotel.
-Before becoming the official residence of the vice president, the palace was used for wedding receptions.
+Except for its time as the official residence and workplace of the Vice-President, the palace has been a popular wedding venue.